rks101/jee/README.md

 ## Preparatory Course

-JoSAA allots preparatory seats (Prep) to fill vacant seats by substancially relaxing subject-wise and overall cut-off of marks obtained in JEE Advanced.
-Preparatory students spend one year at host IIT to make up Physics, Chemistry, Mathematics, and English courses.
-Upon successful completion of preparatory course, these students join the allotted program at the respective IIT.
+JoSAA allots preparatory seats (Prep) to fill vacant seats by substantially relaxing the subject-wise and overall cut-off of marks obtained in JEE Advanced.
+Preparatory students spend one year at the host IIT to make up Physics, Chemistry, Mathematics, and English courses.
+Upon successful completion of the preparatory course, these students join the allotted program at the respective IIT.
 The precise criteria or algorithm is not known on how preparatory seats are allotted.
-However, these preparatory seats appear from affirmative action category (SC/ST/Any PwD) when seats remain vacant.
+However, these preparatory seats appear from the affirmative action category (SC/ST/Any PwD) when seats remain vacant.

 ----

-## IIT-JEE timeline
+## IIT-JEE timeline over the years

-**1960 –to- 1989**: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
-The pattern of examination was subjective only conducted on three separate days.
-Initially it was known as Common Entrance Exam (CEE).
+**1961 –to- 1989**: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
+The examination pattern was subjective and was conducted over three separate days.
+Initially, it was known as the Common Entrance Exam (CEE).

-**1990 -to- 2003**: IIT-JEE had two stages called - JEE Screening and JEE Mains.
-JEE Screening exam was an objective (MCQ) paper, a pre-requisite to appear in JEE Mains exam which was subjective papers as earlier.
-So far, from 1960s to 2003, it was a pen-paper based examination to enter into IITs.
+**1990 -to- 2003**: IIT-JEE had two stages: JEE Screening and JEE Mains.
+The JEE Screening exam was an objective (MCQ) paper, a prerequisite for appearing in JEE Mains, which was a subjective paper as earlier.
+So far, from the 1960s to 2003, the examination to enter IITs was pen-and-paper-based.

-**200x**: IIT-JEE adopted OMR sheet for answers still continuing with printed papers.
+**200x**: IIT-JEE adopted OMR sheets for answers while continuing with printed papers.

-**2006 -to- 2012**: IIT-JEE exam was again a single stage but objective exam of 2 papers (back-to-back on the same day) each having PCM questions over the duration of 3 hours each.
-Candidate should have 60% agreegate in the qualifying exam class XII, and for SC/ST/PwD it was 55%.
+**2006 -to- 2012**: IIT-JEE exam was again a single-stage, objective exam of 2 papers (back-to-back on the same day), each with Physics, Chemistry, and Mathematics (PCM) questions, lasting 3 hours each.
+The candidate should have 60% aggregate in the qualifying exam (class XII), and for SC/ST/PwD, it was 55%.

-**2012**: JEE Advanced registrations crossed 5 lac mark, in 2010 and 2011, this number was above 4 lac.
+**2012**: JEE Advanced registrations crossed the 5 lac mark; in 2010 and 2011, this number was above 4 lac.

-**2013**: IIT-JEE again became two stage examination - JEE Mains (for NIT+ system and qualifier for JEE Advanced) and JEE Advanced (for admission into IITs only).
-Only a certain threshold number of candidates from JEE Mains are allowed to register for JEE Advanced examination.
-A national level engineering entrance exam AIEEE started in 2002 for NITs and other govt engineering colleges, is now came to known as JEE Mains.
+**2013**: IIT-JEE again became a two-stage examination - JEE Mains (for NIT+ system and qualifier for JEE Advanced) and JEE Advanced (for admission into IITs only).
+Only a certain threshold number of candidates from JEE Mains are allowed to register for the JEE Advanced examination.
+A national-level engineering entrance exam, AIEEE, started in 2002 for NITs and other government engineering colleges, has now come to be known as JEE Mains.

-**2013 -to- 2025**: IIT-JEE exam remains a two-stage exam - JEE Mains and JEE Advanced.
-JEE Mains (conducted by CBSE from 2013-2018, and later by NTA from 2019-2025) is an objective exam (MCQ) and a pre-requisite to appear in JEE Advanced exam.
-JEE Advanced exam has a complex multiple-pattern questions (well suited for CBT), objective questions, interger/real number answer type questions recently added, 18 questions each in PCM are multiple-correct-answers-type questions.
+**2013 -to- 2026**: The IIT-JEE exam remains a two-stage exam: JEE Main and JEE Advanced.
+JEE Mains (conducted by CBSE from 2013-2018, and later by NTA from 2019-2026) is an objective exam (MCQ) and a prerequisite to appear in the JEE Advanced exam.
+The JEE Advanced exam has complex multiple-choice questions (well-suited for CBT), objective questions, integer/real-number-answer-type questions, and, recently added, 18 or 17 PCM questions each with multiple correct answers.
 JEE Advanced is conducted on a single day in 2 papers back-to-back, 9 am to 12 pm and 2 pm to 5 pm.

-**2015**: JoSAA come into existence for joint counselling of IITs and NIT+ system.
-Total seats on offer in JEE Advanced cross 10,000.
+**2015**: JoSAA came into existence for the joint counseling of IITs and NIT+ system.
+The total number of seats on offer in JEE Advanced exceeds 10,000.

 **2017**: Weightage of class 12th marks in calculating ranks of IIT JEE Mains removed.

-**2018**: JEE Advanced exam became Computer-Based Test (CBT) being conducted online only with TCS-ion as examination implementation partner.
+**2018**: The JEE Advanced exam became a Computer-Based Test (CBT), conducted online only, with TCS-ion as the examination implementation partner.
 This was a major shift from OMR-based answer sheets to online CBT.
-The compelling reasons behind conducting CBT are: to reduce the prospectus of paper leak and printing errors, to make examination evaluation easier (against an answer key) and swift as the number of candidates have grown, to make overall examination logistics simpler for organizing IITs (since this may not be their core business to conduct examinations at such scale).
-IITs are tasked to induct 20% female students in three years, e.g. 14% in 2018, 17% in 2019 and 20% in 2020.
+The compelling reasons behind conducting CBT are: to reduce the prospect of paper leak and printing errors, to make examination evaluation easier (against an answer key) and swift, as the number of candidates has grown, to make overall examination logistics simpler for organizing IITs (since this may not be their core business to conduct examinations at such a scale).
+In 2018, IITs are tasked with inducting 20% female students over three years, i.e., 14% in 2018, 17% in 2019, and 20% in 2020.

-**2019**: GEN-EWS category is introduced to have 10% seats out of Open category.
-IITs are tasked to implement inclusion of EWS in two phases 5% EWS in 2019, 10% in 2020.
-Total seats on offer cross 16,000 in 2020.
+**2019**: The GEN-EWS category is introduced, with 10% of seats reserved from the Open category.
+IITs are tasked with implementing inclusion of EWS in two phases: 5% in 2019 and 10% in 2020.
+The total number of seats on offer crossed 16,000 in 2020.

-**2020-2021** During Covid-19 years, JEE Advanced is conducted late in the year and admissions to IITs are delayed than July-August.
-From 2020, JoSAA counselling is being conducted online, reporting is online and candidates need not travel in-person to the nearest IITs as earlier.
-Only PwD candidates need to report once to nearest IITs for disability ascertained as temporary in nature.
-Thus, all 23 IITs became reporting centers (RC).
+**2020-2021** During the COVID-19 period, JEE Advanced was held late in the year, and admissions to IITs were delayed until November, compared to the usual July-August period.
+Since 2020, JoSAA counseling has been conducted online, and reporting is also online; candidates no longer need to travel in person to the nearest IITs as earlier.
+Only PwD candidates need to report once to the nearest IITs for disability ascertained as temporary in nature.
+Thus, all 23 IITs became reporting centers (RC) from 2020.

-**2023**: Top-20 percentile criteria is added for qualification into IITs.
-In class XII, candidate should have at least 75% for Open, EWS, OBC-NCL category and 65% for SC, ST category (for five subjects including Physics, Chemistry, Maths and one language) or be in the top-20 percentile of the respective board of class XII examination.
-This top-20 percentile cut-off is category wise (Open, EWS, OBC-NCL, SC, ST, PWD).
-If board specific top-20 percentile cut-off is not available, CBSE board cut-offs are to be referenced with.
+**2023**: The top-20 percentile criteria are added for qualification into IITs.
+In the qualifying examination (the class XII), candidates should have at least 75% for the Open, EWS, OBC-NCL categories and 65% for the SC, ST categories (for five subjects, including Physics, Chemistry, Maths, and one language) or be in the category-wise (Open, EWS, OBC-NCL, SC, ST, PWD) top-20th percentile of the respective board of class XII examination.
+If a board-specific top-20 percentile cut-off is not available due to results not being declared, CBSE board cut-offs are to be referenced.

-**2024** JoSAA conducts counselling in 5 rounds in 2024.
-After departure from a pen and paper model, instead of being selection-centric, entrance tests have been described as elimination-centric from a pool of too many applicants.
+**2024** JoSAA conducts counseling in 5 rounds.
+After departing from a pen-and-paper model, entrance tests have been described as elimination-centric, rather than selection-centric, from a pool of too many applicants.

-**2025** Again, in 2025, JoSAA conducts counselling in 6 rounds.
+**2025-26** Again, in 2025, JoSAA conducts counseling in 6 rounds.

 ----